redhat-developer/s2i-dotnetcore/openshift/README.md

 #### Optional Step

-If you want to let the pipeline automatically update the Valid Redirect URIs for PR based routes then you will need to create the following secret object in the `tools` namespace
+If you want to let the pipeline automatically update the Valid Redirect URIs (after a successful login to Keycloak) for PR based routes then you will need to create the following secret object in the `tools` namespace

 ```yaml
 apiVersion: v1